sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 The fact that time is real has further implications.

-## Distribution - Global State is a Lie
+## Global State

+Computers are connected to networks, have multiple cores, caches, I/O, GPU, etc. so how can global state exist?
+It can't, because the world is distributed.

-If time is real then it also prevents us from knowing the state of the entire world at any point in time.
-We can't have a global state, but we know our a local state within some reference (a world).
+Time is real, and so it also prevents us from knowing the state of the entire world at any point in time.
+There are actually many worlds and we can only know our a local state within some reference (a single world).

 What does this picture look like:

 ![Elixir]({{ site.url }}/img/worlds.png)

-This is where side effects come from - things changes outside our local reference even though state might be immutable inside a "world".

 So, even though each world internally uses immutable state, if viewed from the outside, i.e. observed, then it has state.
 This is one of things that confuses people about Elixir - it seems there is state everywhere, but at the same time data is immutable!

 In the Erlang/Elixir these independent "worlds" that each have their own local and immutable state are *processes*.
-Processes have observable state, which can be seen by sending a message to the process and asking it, and then the process sending you a response.
+Processes are single threads of execution that have observable state.
+State can be seen by sending a message to the process and asking it, and then the process sending you a response.
 Each process is a consistent world unto itself and has nothing shared with other processes.
+There are no mutexes, etc., in Elixir because there are no threads that can share memory.

 This also matches the real world - state must be communicated to be known. _This is especially true nowadays as computing has become increasingly distributed and parallel even on a small scale._ https://tomjoro.github.io/2017-01-31-world-changed/